-Canal Songs and Stories: take a voyage back in time!
-This program
+Songs And Stories: take a voyage back in time!
+This program provides

-provides vivid insight to the canal period.
-Enjoy the stories and listen
+vivid insight to the canal period.
+Enjoy the stories and listen to the

-to the songs that will take you back to this overlooked period in Ohio
+songs that will take you back to this overlooked period in Ohio history.

 characters including Langston Hughes, Margaret Bourke-White, and, of course,

 Moses Cleaveland and visit some of its more interesting places.
 Companion

 book available.
 Hear

 a story about Langston Hughes